Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Experiments

+If we work under the intuition that images from each class are generated by relatively different latent features, then this modification process corresponds to adding patches of (fixed) spurious features to each class that have a dependency (from the scaling factor $\gamma$) on the original features of the data.
+We leave the test data for each dataset \textbf{unmodified}, except for the concatenation of an all-zeros vector of the same shape to each point so that the shape of the test data matches that of the training data (in effect, this penalizes models that learned only the spurious features we concatenated in the training data).
+This zeroing out of the additional channels is also intended to replicate Definition \ref{flearn} in our experimental setup.

+While we consider the above setup to be intuitive and resemble our theoretical setting, it is fair to ask why we chose this setup compared to the many possible alternatives.
+Firstly, we found that using synthetic spurious features (i.e. random orthogonal vectors scaled to have the same norm as the images) as opposed to images from different classes was far too noisy (training error went to 0 immediately); the test errors on each dataset degraded to near-random levels, so it was difficult to make comparisons.
+Additionally, we found the same to be true if we considered adding spurious features as opposed to concatenating them.

-We train ResNet-18\citep{resnet} on each of the aforementioned modified tasks for different choices of $L$ in Equation \ref{transform}.
-Our implementation is in PyTorch \citep{pytorch} and forks the existing open-source codebase of Kuang Liu, which is released under an MIT license.
-For each task, we train both the Midpoint Mixup and ERM models for 100 epochs with a batch size of 750, which was the largest feasible size on our compute setup of a single P100 GPU (we use a large batch size to approximate the full batch gradient descent aspect of our theory).
-We train versions of each model using both SGD and Adam \citep{adam} (using the default hyperparameters of $\beta_1 = 0.9, \beta_2 = 0.999$), and do a modest amount of learning rate tuning (5 learning rates spaced log-uniformly in $[0.001, 0.1]$).
-We collect the best results for each optimizer in Table \ref{expresults}, and we show test error plots for training with SGD on MNIST for different choices of $L$ in Figure \ref{mnistplots}.
-Plots for all other experiments are included in Section \ref{extraplots} of the Appendix.
+For each of our image classification tasks, we train models using Mixup with $\D_{\lambda} = \BetaD(1, 1)$ (the choice used in \citet{zhang2018mixup} for CIFAR, which we refer to as Uniform Mixup), Midpoint Mixup, and ERM.
+Our implementation is in PyTorch \citep{pytorch} and uses the ResNet implementation of Kuang Liu, released under an MIT license.
+All models were trained for 100 epochs with a batch size of 750, which was the largest feasible size on our compute setup of a single P100 GPU (we use a large batch size to approximate the full batch gradient descent aspect of our theory).
+For optimization, we use Adam \citep{adam} with the default hyperparameters of $\beta_1 = 0.9, \beta_2 = 0.999$ and a learning rate of $0.001$.
+We did a modest amount of hyperparameter tuning in preliminary experiments, where we compared Adam and SGD with different log-spaced learning rates in the range $[0.001, 0.1]$, and found that Adam with the default hyperparameters almost always worked the best.
+We report our results for each dataset in Table \ref{expresults}, and accompanying test error plots are shown in Figure \ref{expplots}.
+Code for our experiments is available at: \url{https://github.com/2014mchidamb/midpoint-mixup-multi-view-icml}.

-We make several observations regarding Table \ref{expresults}.
-Firstly, as one would expect from the experiments of \citet{zhang2018mixup}, ERM performs better (but not significantly better) than Midpoint Mixup when no features are added to the datasets in all cases ($L = 1$).
-This is attributable to the high level of regularization introduced by Midpoint Mixup; previous uses of Mixup in the literature have relied on much less concentrated mixing distributions (i.e. uniform).